TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/automations.md

 #### Operator User
 Tyk Operator is a Kubernetes Controller that manages Tyk Custom Resources (CRs) such as API Definitions and Security Policies.
-Developers define these resources as [Custom Resource (CRs)](#custom-resources-in-tyk), and Tyk Operator ensures that the desired state is reconciled with the Tyk Gateway or Dashboard.
-This involves creating, updating, or deleting API configurations until the target state matches the desired state.
+Developers define these resources as [Custom Resource (CRs)]({{< ref "#custom-resources-in-tyk), and Tyk Operator ensures that the desired state is reconciled with the Tyk Gateway or Dashboard.
+This involves creating, updating, or deleting API configurations until the target state matches the desired state." >}}

 For the Tyk Dashboard, Tyk Operator functions as a system user, bound by Organization and RBAC rules.